You can be issued “many” NYC parking tickets in the same parking space

 What are your chances of beating the following parking ticket?

-ABC company, A wonderful commercial client of New York Parking Ticket LLC, recently purchased a commercial van.
+ABC Company, a valuable commercial client of New York Parking Ticket LLC, recently purchased a commercial van.
 The rear seats and fittings were permanently removed, and commercial plates were attached.
 The big but was that our client did not immediately apply permanent lettering identifying the name and address of the registered owner of the van on both sides of the vehicle, and was issued two tickets for separate commercial parking violations every time the vehicle parked on a city street.

 The violations were for: